Smellen/SplunkeGSD/README.md

 --------------------------
 These instructions will test the application using the definded tests.
 1. run 'make test'
-This should be called in the installed directory $home/public_html/web2py/applications/SplunkeGSD Files and functions not testing in these tests are included in NOT_TESTED.csv
+Files and functions not testing in these tests are included in NOT_TESTED.csv